-Introduced a decade ago in Europe and brought to the United States in 2006, the A3 is Audi's entry-level model for the North American market.
-Smaller and lighter than an A4 2.0T Avant Quattro, the front-drive Audi A3 presents a strong argument for buying a bargain sport wagon, provided one goes easy on the options.
-And just because this is Audi's entry-level car doesn't mean the company cuts corners on quality.
-The cabin's design and materials are up to the lofty standards Audi has set for the industry, meaning everything fits tightly, moves with precision and looks and feels top-shelf.
+Introduced in the mid-1990s in Europe and brought to the United States in 2006, the A3 is Audi's entry-level model for the North American market.
+Smaller than the A4, the Audi A3 is a bargain among entry-level luxury cars, provided you go easy on the options.
+The cabin's design and materials are up to the lofty standards Audi has set for the industry, meaning everything fits tightly, operates with precision and looks and feels top-shelf.
 The driving experience is impressive as well, as an A3 sedan or wagon of any vintage offers a composed ride and tidy handling.

 If you are looking for older years, visit our used Audi A3 page.